upbound/docs/content/knowledge-base/migrate-to-provider-families.md

 chmod +x generate-manifests.sh
 ```

-2. Run the script to generate a list of provider family services.
-The script produces two files, `sp-family-manual.yaml` for the new provider families provider
-and `sp-manual.yaml` for individual services.
+2. Run the script to generate a list of provider family packages.
+The script produces two files, `sp-family-manual.yaml` for the new provider families and `sp-manual.yaml` for individual services.

 {{<hint "note" >}}
 The script relies on `kubectl` to connect to your Kubernetes cluster.